aiven/terraform-provider-aiven/CONTRIBUTING.md

 - Choose a meaningful title for your pull request.
 - The pull request description should focus on what changed and why.
 - Check that the tests pass (and add test coverage for your changes if appropriate).

+### Commit Messages

+This project adheres to the [Conventional Commits](https://conventionalcommits.org/en/v1.0.0/) specification.
+Please, make sure that your commit messages follow that specification.